Species Survival Plan

 What is the mission of the African Wild Dogs Species Survival Plan?

-The mission of any Species Survival Plan, according to the AZA, is to help ensure the survival of selected wildlife species by managing breeding, integrating conservation strategies, increasing public awareness, conducting basic and applied research, training wildlife and zoo professionals, developing and testing various technology relevant to field conservation, and reintroducing captive bred wildlife.
+The mission of any Species Survival Plan, according to the AZA, is to help ensure No application fees the survival of selected wildlife species by managing breeding, integrating conservation strategies, increasing public awareness, conducting basic and applied research, training wildlife and zoo professionals, developing and testing various technology relevant to field conservation, and reintroducing captive bred wildlife.

 The African Wild Dogs SSP will implement a combination of the following strategies: